 Vinyl and aluminum littered the yard until loaded into the truck for recycling or disposal.

-Jim repaired the window sills with epoxy prior to priming the gables.
+Jim repaired the window sills with epoxy prior to priming the dormers.
 Getting rid of the powder blue made a huge difference!

 The final product!
 Two porch pilasters remain to be restored and painted.
 Also, the porch brackets need to be repainted; new information shows the seafoam color to have been more subtle.
 In looking at this photo, I am reminded of how much I dislike that small concrete table — an artifact from the previous owner.
 It’s been useful, but needs to go.
 The porch swing, in place for over a century, will be restored.